 How to Be Smart About Sun Exposure

-It’s January again and skin cancer awareness month is upon us.
+It’s the holiday period again.
 The most important thing is to understand how much sun exposure is enough.
 And that no matter the weather, every day is a sunscreen day.

 As with anything in life.
 You need to keep healthy and balanced.
 And the approach to your sun care routine should be no different.
-So, if you hibernate away from the sun.
-It is just as bad as actively seeking a leathery and tanned complexion.
+So, if you hibernate away from the sun, it’s just as bad as actively seeking a leathery and tanned complexion.

 “Having regular, limited exposure to sunlight is not in itself unhealthy.
 In fact, we need sunlight exposure to activate our vitamin D levels.
 Furthermore, having regular exposure to small doses of sunlight conveys a limited measure of ‘immunity’ to bad sunburns and strengthens the skin,” says dermatologist and founder of the Skin Cancer Foundation in South Africa, Dr Marc Roscher.